Blackstone's Imprimatur Opens A FelCor Arbitrage

 One of the triggers of said termination fee is as follows:

-“ if a party terminates to enter into a superior proposal, the terminating party pays the applicable termination fee”
+“if a party terminates to enter into a superior proposal, the terminating party pays the applicable termination fee”

-I believe the Blackstone purchase of RLJ would count as a superior proposal and thus trigger the $95mm payment to Felcor.
+I believe the Blackstone purchase of RLJ would count as a superior proposal and thus trigger the $95mm payment to FelCor.

-Shown below is Felcor’s market cap and shares outstanding.
+Shown below is FelCor’s market cap and shares outstanding.

 Source: SNL Financial